 Vitamin D works with other hormones (PTH) to ensure optimal levels of calcium in the blood.
 When it comes to calcium, the body always prioritizes the blood over the bones.
-This is because the blood transports calcium around the body for critical functions like keeping your heart beating, or being able to move your muscles.
+This is because the blood transports calcium around the body for critical functions like keeping your heart beating or being able to move your muscles.
 This is why it’s more important for your body to maintain the blood calcium levels versus sending calcium to your bones.

-We all lose some calcium everyday as part of bone turnover.
+We all lose some calcium every day as part of bone turnover.
 We need to replace the calcium that’s lost and we get that from our diet.
 When we get enough dietary calcium, any excess is stored in your bones.
 This is how your bones are mineralized and strengthened.

 When there isn’t enough calcium in the blood two things happen to raise this level.
 Firstly, vitamin D stored in the liver is activated and mobilized.
-It then travels to the kidneys were it’s turned into the hormone that enables your intestines to absorb more calcium from food.
+It then travels to the kidneys where it’s turned into the hormone that enables your intestines to absorb more calcium from food.
 Secondly, the body also removes some calcium stored in your bones to raise levels in the blood.

 When you don’t get enough vitamin D (and calcium) regularly, you can’t absorb enough calcium from food so your body will steal more from your bones.
-Overtime, your bones can become weak and brittle.
-In children, severe vitamin D deficiency can cause rickets, and in adults it can cause osteomalacia.
+Over time, your bones can become weak and brittle.
+In children, severe vitamin D deficiency can cause rickets, and in adults, it can cause osteomalacia.
 With less severe vitamin D (and/or calcium) “insufficiency” (as opposed to a more severe “deficiency”), osteoporosis can develop over the long term.